 1. Put 8 or 9 eggs in a medium sized pot and cover with cold water.

-2. Place pot on stove over high heat and bring to a boil.
+2. Place pot on stove over high heat and bring to a rolling boil.

 3. Turn off heat.
-Remove pan from stove and cover.
+Keep the pan on the stove top and cover.

 5. Bring pot over to sink, uncover and rinse eggs under cold water until they are cool enough to handle.

-7. Rinse any shell pieces or membranes off of eggs, cut in half with a sharp knife, remove yolks, and prepare eggs as directed.
+8. Rinse any shell pieces or membranes off of eggs.
+Slice eggs in half with a sharp knife, remove yolks, and prepare eggs as directed.

 - 1/4 cup roughly chopped roasted red peppers